backtrace-labs/backtrace-javascript/examples/sdk/react/README.md

 ### `npm run serve`

-Creates a production build and serves the demo app for testing purposes.
+Creates a production build, uploads sourcemaps & source code, and serves the demo app for testing purposes.
 The ErrorBoundary will not display the fallback component in development mode and that's why this command is useful.

 ### `npm start`